-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Common Stock, \$0.001 par value AMKR The NASDAQ Global Select Market Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934, during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to filing requirements for the past 90 days.
-Yes ☑ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ☑ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one): \checkmark П Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company
+(/ - (Registrant's telephone numb ber, including area code) S ecurities registered pursuant to Section 12(b) of the A ct: Title of Each C lass Trading Symbol Nam e of Each Exchang e on Which Registered Common Stock, \$0.00 1 par value AMKR The NASDAQ Glo obal Select Market Indicate by check mark whether during the preceding 12 months requirements for the past 90 days s (or for such shorte ' ' 9 Indicate by check mark whether Regulation S-T (§ 232.405 of the files).
+Yes \square No \square • • • • • Indicate by check mark whether emerging growth company.
+See company" in Rule 12b-2 of the E the definitions of " · 1 0 1 3 , -

+Large accelerated filer A Accelerated filer Non-accelerated filer Smaller report ing company Emerging growth company 1 If an emerging growth company, or revised financial accounting st • • period for complying with a ny new

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \square The number of outstanding shares of the registrant's Common Stock as of April 27, 2023 was 245,640,706.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes

+The number of outstanding shares of the registrant's Common Stock as of October 26, 2023 was 245,768,114.

-QUARTERLY REPORT ON FORM 10-Q For the Quarter Ended March 31, 2023
+QUARTERLY REPORT ON FORM 10-Q For the Quarter Ended September 30, 2023